UltimatChamp/websites/content/news/embraching-community-power.md

 Throughout the idea drive change process, it is essential to understand the distinct roles that maintainers play.
 In their capacity as modders and users of NeoForge, maintainers actively participate in the earlier steps of the process, including discussions and the creation of targeted discussion threads.
 Their involvement at this stage is as valuable community members who contribute ideas and insights.

-However, from Step 5 onwards, maintainers transition into their role as gatekeepers of the project's codebase.
+However, from Step 5 onwards, maintainers transition into their role as stewards of the project's codebase.
 At this point, they take on the responsibility of reviewing and evaluating the proposed Pull Requests (PRs) based on merit, implementation, maintainability, and fulfillment of requirements.

 ### Encouraging Thoughtful Consideration: